ibm-cloud-docs/cis/custom-rules-creating.md

 Where:

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.

 `RULE_ID`
 :  The ID of the custom rule.

 `-i, --instance`
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `-f, --force`
-:   Attempt to delete custom rule without prompting for confirmation.
+:   Attempt to delete a custom rule without prompting for confirmation.

 `--output`
 :   Specify output format, only `JSON` is supported.